-Authentic STEM education offers students an opportunity to engage with meaningful problems beyond the application of isolated pieces of science, technology, engineering and mathematics learning.
-STEM education is more than the sum of its parts, functioning as a metadiscipline that provides a way of approaching problems across contexts.
+Authentic STEM education offers all students an opportunity to engage with meaningful problems beyond the application of isolated pieces of science, technology, engineering and mathematics learning.
+STEM education is more than the sum of its parts, functioning as a "transdiscipline" that moves beyond content area boundaries and provides a holistic way of approaching problems.
 In the 21st century, major societal problems do not belong to any one discipline; they must be solved through multiple approaches and perspectives.
 STEM provides one such approach, emphasizing a quantitative, collaborative, innovative, and logical analysis rooted in a solid understanding of science, technology, engineering and mathematics.

 While STEM programs should include direct links to career pathways, they should not be considered exclusively as a jobs program, nor should they be controlled by any one disciplinary department in a school system.
 All students need to be able to use this mindset, whether they’re moving towards careers in fine arts, aeronautics or business management.
 Importantly, however, STEM education can be a unique driver of economic development.
 Wisconsin, and the United States generally, need more graduates who are STEM literate--prepared for the realities of today’s workforce.